vince-nyanga/sql-terraform/modules/terraform-azurerm-sql/README.md

 ```

 > **Warning**
+>
 > Do not store the admin credentials in clear text inside your script.
-Rather use Azure Key Vault to safely store them.
+Rather use a service like Azure Key Vault to safely store them.

 #### Providers